SRombauts/UEPlasticPlugin/README.md

 ##### View Changelists

 Changelists are the new way to group checked-out files by topic in Unreal Engine 5.0, to submit them in coherent batches.
-UE5.0 includes Validation checks to ensure there are no missing dependancies outside a changelist, and that all assets are saved on disk before submitting.
+UE5.0 includes Validation checks to ensure there are no missing dependencies outside a changelist, and that all assets are saved on disk before submitting.
 ![Changelist Window](Screenshots/UEPlasticPlugin-Changelists.png)

 ##### File History